 Fun Down There The defeat of North Carolina’s Republican governor, Pat McCrory, last November ran against the general tide of the election, and his loss was clearly due to his support for the infamous HB2 or “bathroom bill” that bars transgender people from using the public restroom of their choice.
 The law triggered a […]

-Issue Categories Archives: Politics: GLBT Rights
+Article Categories Archives: Politics: GLBT Rights

 ONE OF THE SURPRISES of the Trump campaign and presidency has been the presence of prominent and vocal gay male supporters, such as Peter Thiel and Milo Yiannopoulos.
 In Europe, however, gay men have played a role in populist far-right parties for years …

 Cher Was There Police were stumped when house after house was getting robbed in a Portland, Oregon, neighborhood, and the burglar kept eluding capture.
 He would take the usual items of value—cash, electronics, jewelry—and managed to rob fifteen homes without slipping up.
 But then he was done in by… Cher.
 It seems the burglar, […]